dmccuk/puppetmanifestgenerator/README.md

 Dependencies
 ------------
- * Puppet version 3.0 or above.
+ * Puppet version 3.0 or above (Tested with puppet 4 & 5).
  * Directory Environments.
  * Git.
- * Clone it into the /tmp directory.
+ * Clone it into the /tmp directory (The script will check for this).
 If not, please update the FILE_HOME variable with your install location.
- * For local "Puppet apply" Install puppetlabs-stdlib to the /opt/HOST_/modules/build directory (may be required).
+ * For local "Puppet apply" Install puppetlabs-stdlib to the /opt/HOST_/modules/build directory.
  * If you are running the code as a role on your puppet master AND you are managing the contents of files using "file_line", you will need to install puppetlabs-stdlib into the module/build directory.

 Usage